Githubfevcee/AIreadmeTest/README.md

 The complete training run 3 can be viewed in this [tensorboard](https://tensorboard.dev/experiment/BB7YBlNnQkqu51mYxkpFDw/#scalars).
 Since no substantial changes were made other than halving the Hidden Units in the configuration of the neural network, it is now certain that this modification has had a very positive impact on the AI's ability to better understand its environment and make smarter decisions.
 Download this AI model [here](https://drive.google.com/file/d/1tOfK2Jsr-tLzane6bZieoT-tYFFpzJqN/view?usp=sharing).
-**Note: This AI model will run on ML Agents release version 20 but not the developer branch version.**
+**Note: This AI model will run on ML Agents release version 20 but not on the developer branch version.**

 ## Configuration of the Neural Network
 Before an AI model can be trained, it needs to receive information on how the training will be implemented and executed.